wpexpertsio/Post-SMTP/readme.txt

 Important: If you are using version 2.8.7 or lower of our plugin, please update to the latest version as soon as possible.
 This update contains an urgent security fix that prevents potential vulnerabilities and attacks.
 We apologize for any inconvenience this may cause you and we appreciate your cooperation.
 Thank you for using our plugin.

 == Changelog ==
+= 3.0.2 - Jan 17, 2025 =
+* Fix: MySQL warning was appearing in some cases.
+* Fix: Translation warning was appearing in some cases.

 = 3.0.1 - Jan 14, 2025 =
 * Fix: Fixed the UI conflict.
 * Fix: Fixed MySQL warning.